-Drip brewing is simple, and you don’t need conventional coffee-making apparatus to properly use this method.
+Drip brewing is simple, and you don’t need conventional coffee maker to properly use this method.
 Basically all you need are beans, a glass or other receptacle with a hole in it, and hot water.
 Certainly it’s easier and more convenient to have a conventional pot designed for the purpose, but you can improvise solutions if necessary.

 There are some downsides to drip-brewing worth taking into account, though.
-Flavor is a big one—sometimes something which is intangible makes your coffee taste “funky”; and not in the good “play that funky music white boy” way.
+Flavor is a big one—sometimes something which is intangible makes your coffee taste “funky”; and not in the good “play that funky music” way.
 Sometimes it can seem as though there’s some sort of mold or dirt after-taste.

 2. French Press

 Going with a French Press brewing method is apt to give you substantial flavor otherwise beyond acquisition.
 Coffee is extracted in a pure way that facilitates strong, remarkable taste.
 This is done through the total immersion of grounds.
 A sieve-and-plunger combination then filters the grounds out of the coffee.

 When you’re done, you’ve got a strong cup of coffee that’s very clean.
 How long it takes to brew is up to you, meaning you’re the grand arbiter on just how strong and tasty your coffee is.
 Some French Press makers allow for more coffee, some for less; but generally, there are brewing apparatuses which will give you up to eight cups.
 An added bonus is cold-brew potentiality in such machines.